sujanay/operating-system-project/README.md

 > 5. Finally, reads the **ext2** filesystem and displays information such as **Total filesystem size**, **Number of files**,
 > **Number of Directories**, etc.

+# Acknowledgement
+I would like to thank **Dr. Kramer** (Youngstown State University) for giving us the opportunity to do this project.

 # References
 - [The Second Extended File System (a.k.a. ext2 file system)](http://www.nongnu.org/ext2-doc/ext2.html)